Got a crush on blush?

 To make matters worse, the popularity of "White Zinfandel" in the '70s causes many to mistakenly believe that all rosés are sweet, with no real character.

-Fortunately, that unsophisticated notion is fading fast in the rearview mirror.
+Fortunately, that unsophisticated notion is fading fast.
 The best rosé wines are dry -- or semidry, crisp and refreshing.
 Good-quality rosés are easy to find in Napa Valley and are winning over new fans.

 If you like light, fruity wine, you'll be tickled pink by rosé.

 You likely know that red wine can only be made from red grapes, because the red skins are used while crushing the grapes.
 Likewise, only white grapes are used to make white wine.

 Squeezing juice out of red grapes, winemakers are able to control the amount of color from the grape skins.
 Producing wine with a little color makes it pink -- a rosé wine.
 By varying the contact time with red grape skins, winemakers can produce lighter or darker pink wines.